CMU-Heinz-95702/Project3/README.md

 The autograder will:
 1. Start your VerifyingServerTCP
-2. Generate its own RSA keys
+2. Generate its own client side RSA keys
-3. Send properly signed requests
+3. Send properly signed requests to your server
-4. Verify responses for valid signatures
+4. Verify responses from your server for valid signatures
 5. Send improperly signed requests and verify they are rejected

 ## Common Mistakes to Avoid